4.3 Aggregates

 is evaluated (and converted) once for each associated component.

-with positional associations, expressions specifying discriminant values appear first since the known_discriminant_part
+with positional associations, expressions specifying discriminant values appear first and in the same order as their corresponding discriminant_specification

 (4, July, 1776) -- see 3.8